 Keep a Well-Stocked Bar

 Kick things off and offer a pre-ceremony, signature cocktail.
-In 2020, Wedding Wire reports mobile bars, specialty ices, natural elements like edible flowers and herbs, and hard seltzers are expected to trend at weddings across the country.
+Wedding Wire reports mobile bars, specialty ices, natural elements like edible flowers and herbs, and hard seltzers are trending at weddings across the country.
 For an additional customized experience, stock your own bar, though check with your venue first.

 Consider that not everyone partakes in alcohol, so it could be a good idea to offer non-alcoholic options, including sodas and flavored sparkling waters, to virgin versions of your signature cocktails.